 Commonwealth War Graves Commission's register lists all British Commonwealth soldiers who died in the First and Second World Wars.
 The register provides details about where the individual is buried or commemorated, including plans and photographs of the cemetery or memorial.

 To locate where an individual served during the war you need to examine records of the unit with which your individual was serving.
 The personal service records will indicate the units and dates relevant for the individual's service.
 For further guidance please refer to our information sheet, Researching the history of a unit.

 War diaries were kept by the commanding officer of a unit to record daily activities and location.
 The Memorial has digitised headquarters and infantry units' diaries from the Second World War.
 Those war diaries that have not been digitised are available in the Research Centre.

 There are a limited number of unit profiles for the Second World War available on the Memorial's web site.
 The profiles include a short history of the unit, details of its casualties, decorations, battle honours, and commanding officers.

 Published unit histories can be a useful source for information about where a unit served and its operations.
-You can identify if there is a published unit history for your individual's unit by searching the Books database.
+You can identify if there is a published unit history for your individual's unit by searching the Collections database.
 Search using the name and date range of the unit, for example "2/2 Battalion 1939–1945".